sdmx-twg/sdmx-ml-v2_0/README.md

 SDMX-ML Version 2.0
 ====================================

-This ZIP file contains SDMX schemas which are designed for general use as part of the standard, as well as several sample schemas and XML instances which are intended to be illustrative of how SDMX is used.
+Contains XML schemas which are designed for general use as part of the standard, as well as several sample schemas and XML instances which are intended to be illustrative of how SDMX is used.

-All files should be unzipped into a single local directory before use.
+All schema and samples files should be stored in a single local directory before use.

 The following list explains which files are for general use, and which are samples.